SandersKM/PsycStatsWorkbook/README.md

 ## 6 221a         31
 ## 7 221b         84
 ```
-\\ Make sure ord shows up!!!
-The "<ord>" below "mathlevel" shows that this variable is ordinal.
-The <int> below "n" shows that this variable is an integer.
+The "ord" below "mathlevel" shows that this variable is ordinal.
+The "int" below "n" shows that this variable is an integer.
 Note that "n" represents the frequency.

 You can also view this frequency table in a table in a separate window.
 ```r